 Music GCSE: Franz Liszt, symphonic poems and orchestral music

-A profile of Franz Liszt and developments in 19th century music, including his innovations with themes of death and destiny, his virtuoso piano playing, his impressionist themes and his symphonic poems.
+In this short film Howard Goodall profiles Franz Liszt and developments in 19th century music, including his innovations with themes of death and destiny.

-Students could use this clip as part of their studies of romanticism and the history of western music.
+Students could use this short film as part of their studies of romanticism and the history of western music.

 Follow-on work could include tracking how Liszt's innovations, in particular his symphonic poems and programme music, influenced later composers such as Debussy, Tchaikovsky and Richard Strauss.